louishuyng/template-cli/README.md

 How to define a question: Read [here](https://github.com/SBoudrias/Inquirer.js/blob/master/packages/inquirer/README.md#question)

 ### 2. Create a struct to hold the answers to the questions

+We can skip this step if we don't want to use a struct to modify the answers data.

 #### Firstly, create an **answer struct** in the `cores/<template-name>/answers.js` file.
 > Purpose of this struct is to hold the answers in a structured way.